carrotsrc/StrangeIO/README.md

 - Dedicated MIDI control.
 Units can export functions into framework to allow for direct binding to MIDI signals
 - Event driven design allowing for many ways in which cycle could be tweaked
-- Mulithreaded with easy assignment of concurrent tasks enables samples to be processed in parallel
+- Mulithreaded with easy assignment of parallel and/or concurrent tasks
 - Start of a library of general purpose buffers for handling samples
-- Simple memory management of sample blocks
+- Simple integrated memory management of sample blocks
 - Easily build dynamically loaded units or sets of units

 The framework is being built with ease of client development and exposing fine grain tweaking as a serious aim, which also means it needs to be extensible and modular.